 David Leite, author of The New Portuguese Table is quick to point out that these Sweet Lemon and Black Olive Wafers are not typical of Portuguese cuisine.
 What they are is an inspired riff on a biscoito, a dunking cookie similar to biscotti.
 By adding olive-cured olives and lemon zest, Leite has created a flavor complexity with sweet-savory qualities that simple, home-baked cookies rarely attain.

-Entries tagged with 'The New Portuguese Table'
+'The New Portuguese Table' on Serious Eats

 While perusing the seafood chapter of David Leite's The New Portuguese Table I have to say that this recipe for Curried Mussels had me scratching my head.
 What does curry have to do with Portuguese cooking?
 According to Leite, curry has had a place in Portuguese cuisine for over 500 years dating back to bearded explorer Vasco de Gama's first voyage to the East.
 The spices that de Gama brought back from India made their way into Portuguese cuisine.